pszponder/blog-articles/functions-in-js/functions.md

 ## Function Best Practices:

 Be specific!
 Every function that you write should only perform one task.
-If you find that you wrote a function that performs 2 or more tasks (especially if they are unrelated), strongly consider breaking up the function into smaller functions, each which perform only one task.
+If you find that you wrote a function that performs 2 or more tasks (especially if they are unrelated), strongly consider breaking up the function into smaller functions, each which performs only one task.
 If you write a function called `addTwoNumbers()`, it should only add two numbers, if it does anything else, such as multiplying the two numbers, that should go into another function.

 Try to give your functions names that give some detail about what the function does.
-For example, if you write a function called `sayHello()`, then this probably means that the function will either return or print to the console "Hello".
+For example, if you write a function called `sayHello()`, then this probably means that the function will either return or print to the console a greeting such as "Hello".

 This will help with code readability and maintenance.
-If for example, you write a function named `sayHello()`.

 # Other Ways to Create a Function: